bytebl33d/bytebl33d.github.io/_posts/2023-09-02-jwt-attacks.markdown

 JWTs can be signed using a range of different algorithms, but can also be left unsigned.
 In this case, the `alg` parameter can be set to `none`, which indicates a so-called "unsecured JWT".

 ### Algorithm confusion attacks
-Algorithm confusion attacks (also known as key confusion attacks) occur when an attacker is able to force the server to verify the signature of a JSON web token (JWT) using a different algorithm than is intended by the website's developers.
+Algorithm confusion attacks (also known as key confusion attacks) occur when an attacker is able to force the server to verify the signature of a JSON web token using a different algorithm than is intended by the website's developers.
 This vulnerability typically arises because of a flawed implementation of the token verification.
 Many libraries make use of a generic method to verify the token that rely on the alg parameter in the JWT header.
 ```js
 token = request.getCookie("session");
 verify(token, publicKey);
 ```
 Some of the signing algorithms, such as HS256, use a "symmetric" key which is a single key to both sign and verify the token.
-When the verification process is implemented as the example above an attacker could sign the token using HS256 and the public key, and the server will use the same public key to verify the signature.
+Using a flawed verification process like above enables an attacker to sign the token using HS256 and the public key, where the server will use that same public key to verify the signature.
 The public key can look something like this:
 ```
 -----BEGIN PUBLIC KEY-----